mechmotum/cyipopt/docs/source/reference.rst

 function raw specifications may not be enough to give full guidelines on their uses.

-.. autoclass:: ipopt.problem
+.. autoclass:: cyipopt.Problem
    :members:

-.. autofunction:: ipopt.minimize_ipopt
+.. autofunction:: cyipopt.minimize_ipopt